Improving pharma regulatory workflows: optimizing the MAA process with BPMN

 | Subprocess | Groups related activities together. | Represents specific subtasks for more manageable workflows. |

-4. Simulate real-case scenarios before process implementation
+4. Simulate pharma workflow improvements before implementation

 Let’s zoom into a sub-process and use it as a simulation example.
 To start your simulation, simply switch from the Design tab to the Simulation tab and add your BPSim parameters.
 You can define: